"Naming Evil" with Ariane Bilheran - about totalitarianism

 For about ten years, I audited cases of harassment complaints in companies of different sizes, cultures, countries and sectors.
 This has allowed me to observe collectives when they become disconnected from reality and give way to paradoxical and sadistic discourses.

-I am particularly interested in deciphering the mechanism of "delirious contagion" between individuals and within collectives, a mechanism that can explain in history the adhesion of peoples to totalitarianism and to various crimes against humanity.
+I am particularly interested in deciphering the mechanism of "delusional contagion" between individuals and within collectives, a mechanism that can explain in history the adhesion of peoples to totalitarianism and to various crimes against humanity.
 Moreover, my studies at the École Normale Supérieure de Paris, in Classics, gave me the basis to analyze sophistry in speeches, that is to say the presence of "false reasoning", when a reasoning seems true but is not.
 This corruption of reasoning is rooted in a loss of meaning in language.
 An example today is to qualifier as "non-essential" what is not actually "useful" from the point of view of capitalist production.
 Useful refers to a tool in the service of technical and/or economic production.

 This has nothing to do with the essential, which speaks of our essence as human beings.